What you will be involved in

 On top of this, there will be responsibilities that relate to your specific role.

-In a typical day, the mayor might:
+On a typical day, the Mayor of Auckland might:

 - give an interview on breakfast radio

 - talk to media about plans for Auckland's economic recovery

 - give the opening address at a climate change conference

 - receive a briefing from staff on a new council initiative

 - meet with police and councillors to discuss community safety